 1. Runframe

-Price: Free plan available.
+Price: Free version available.
 Growth starts at $15/user/month.

-Runframe includes incident management, on-call scheduling, escalation policies, Slack-native response, status pages, analytics, and AI postmortem drafts in one lifecycle platform.
-There is no separate on-call add-on and no per-notification pricing.
+Runframe is the bundled option in this comparison: incident response, on-call scheduling, escalation policies, Slack-native response, status pages, analytics, and AI postmortem drafts are packaged together.
+There is no required on-call add-on for the core workflow.
+Advanced enterprise requirements or high-volume usage may be priced separately if needed.

 Runframe is strongest when the team wants fast setup and one operational workflow instead of a PagerDuty + Slack + status page + document stack.
 An alert can page the on-call engineer, open the incident workflow in Slack, keep the timeline, and produce postmortem material without sending responders across five tools.